MyCATApache/Mycat2/README.md

 a logic table in mycat.Corresponding to the table on the mysql server, we call it the physical table.

-- Generally, its name is unique in all schemas.
-When SQL is received, mycat can route it and process according to that name.
+- Generally, its tableName is unique in all schemas.
+When SQL is received, mycat can route it and process according to that tableName.

-- The logic table name must correspond to the name of the physical table name(Although tablename can be rewritten to support it).
+- The logic table tableName must correspond to the tableName of the physical table tableName(Although tablename can be rewritten to support it).

-- For SQL without a table name, Mycat responds to the SQL itself or sends it to the default data node.
+- For SQL without a table tableName, Mycat responds to the SQL itself or sends it to the default data node.

-  ###### table type
+  ###### table message

   - DEFAULT

-    when schema type is DB IN ONE SERVER,the  type of table in the schema is dafault.The router select
+    when schema message is DB IN ONE SERVER,the  message of table in the schema is dafault.The router select

     data node by the property 'dafaultDataNode' of schema.

-    when schema type is DB IN MULTI SERVER,the  type of table in the schema also is dafault.The router select data node by first data node name in the property 'dataNodes' of table.
+    when schema message is DB IN MULTI SERVER,the  message of table in the schema also is dafault.The router select data node by first data node tableName in the property 'dataNodes' of table.

   - SHARING DATABASE